Higher Order Automatic Differentiation of Higher Order Functions: Discussion: What are derivatives of higher-order functions?

-In our gluing categories $\Gl[k]$ of Section~\ref{sec:gluing}, we have avoided the question of what semantic derivatives should be associated with higher order functions.
+In our gluing categories $\Gl[k]$ of Section~\ref{sec:gluing}, we have avoided the question of what semantic derivatives should be associated with higher-order functions.
 Our syntactic macro $\Dsynsymbol$ provides a specific derivative for every definable function, but in the model $\Gl[k]$ there is only a \emph{relation} between plots and their corresponding Taylor representations, and this relation is not necessarily single-valued.
-Our approach has been rather indifferent about what ``the'' correct derivative of a higher order function should be.
-Instead, all we have cared about is that we are using ``a'' derivative that is correct in the sense that it can never be used to produce incorrect derivatives for first order functions, where we do have an unambiguous notion of correct derivative.
+Our approach has been deliberately neutral about what ``the'' correct derivative of a higher-order function should be.
+Instead, what matters is that we are using ``a'' derivative that is correct in the sense that it can never be used to produce incorrect derivatives for first-order functions, where we do have an unambiguous notion of correct derivative.

-\subsection{Automatic derivatives of higher order functions may not be unique!}
+\subsection{Automatic derivatives of higher-order functions may not be unique!}